 We were all kids once, and there are not many things that can pull me into the sweetest childhood memories as quickly as my childhood Indonesian snacks and sweets can.
 In my case, Klepon is forever the one that makes me nostalgic for the good old days.
 My mom usually bought some at nearby traditional markets or school’s snack vendors.
 Apart from the unique bright green color, they are fun to eat since they burst in your mouth when you take a bite.
 I think it will be fun to recreate this nostalgic childhood snack at home.

 Klepon is a traditional Indonesian green rice cake filled with liquid palm sugar and coated in grated coconut.
 It is one of the most popular Indonesian traditional snacks and commonly found in Indonesia, Malaysia, Brunei, and Singapore.
-Klepon is actually Javanese name for this sweet glutinous rice balls.
-In other parts of Indonesia, such as in Sulawesi, Sumatera, and in neighboring Malaysia, it is mainly known as onde-onde or in some regions buah melaka (Malaccan fruit).
+Klepon is actually a Javanese name for these sweet glutinous rice balls.
+In other parts of Indonesia, such as in Sulawesi, Sumatera, and in neighboring Malaysia, it is mainly known as onde-onde or in some regions buah Melaka (Malaccan fruit).
 If you are already familiar with Japanese mochi or Chinese tangyuan, Klepon has a similar chewy and smooth texture because it is also made with glutinous rice flour.

 The balls are green in color because the dough is flavored and colored with pandan paste.
-The finely shaved palm sugar (Javanese sugar/gula melaka) are inserted into the dough and rolled into balls.
+The finely shaved palm sugar (Javanese sugar/gula Melaka) is inserted into the dough and rolled into balls.
 Then, boil the balls until they float to the surface.
 Subsequently, the palm sugar melts due to the high temperature during the boiling process, creating a sweet liquid inside the balls’ core.
 Finally, roll the balls in grated coconut for the finishing touch.

 Klepon must be bite-size.
 I warn you that you should not bite just half of it since the filling will basically drip all over.
 When you take a bite, your tongue will taste so many flavors.
 It starts from the savory of steamed coconut meat, the chewiness of the glutinous rice balls, and the bursting sweetness of melted palm sugar.
 The sweet and salty combination of palm sugar and coconut is the best because it makes klepon taste not overly sweet.
-Then, you will go back taking another one since they are so fun and delicious to eat.
+Then, you will go back to taking another one since they are so fun and delicious to eat.